AdobeDocs/media-analytics.en/help/getting-started/supported-devices.md

 ---
 # Supported devices and platforms {#devices-supported}

-Adobe Analytics for Streaming Media supports all major devices including:
+Adobe Analytics for Streaming Media supports all major devices, including:

 * iOS and Android smartphones and tablets
 * OTT devices for Roku, Fire TV, and Android TV